soecusoc/Calculator/README.md

 I'm learning Java and GUI-programming for the first time.
 That's why I started with awt (yuck).

-I am a newbie when it comes to the OOP.
+I am a newbie what it comes to the OOP.
 This project was for me to learn the concept better.
 I also wanted to learn GUI-programming.
 I got some more experience at working with classes and objects.